5 Facts About Debit, Credit, and Prepaid Cards

 - Common debit card fees include ATM withdrawal fees.

-- Common prepaid card fees include monthly fees, transactions fee, ATM withdrawal fees, balance inquiry fees, cash reload fees, paper statement fees, decline fees, inactivity fees, card-to-card transfer fees, card replacement fees, additional card fees, foreign transaction fees, and card cancellation fees.
+- Common prepaid card fees include monthly fees, transaction fees, ATM withdrawal fees, balance inquiry fees, cash reload fees, paper statement fees, decline fees, inactivity fees, card-to-card transfer fees, card replacement fees, additional card fees, foreign transaction fees, and card cancellation fees.

 For any card you choose and plan to use, make sure you understand what fees may be charged.
 Do not hesitate to ask your bank representative questions about the availability and cost of overdraft protection, and special rates or allowances for students.